- Home /

 Pectoralis minor syndrome

-Pectoralis minor syndrome is a condition in which the pectoralis minor muscle, which is inserted between the scapula and the 3rd to 5th ribs, compresses nervous or vascular structures such as the brachial plexus, axillary artery, or axillary vein.
-It...
+What is pectoralis minor syndrome?
+Pectoralis minor syndrome is a condition in which the pectoralis minor muscle, which is inserted between the scapula and the 3rd to 5th ribs, compresses nervous or vascular structures such as the brachial plexus, ax...

 Subacromial bursitis

+What is subacromial bursitis?
 Subacromial bursitis is an inflammatory condition that occurs in the shoulder joint when the bursa, the structure that protects the tendons from excessive friction on the acromion bone, becomes inflamed.
-Common symptoms of this condition include shou...
+Common symptoms...

-Scapular dyskinesis is a movement disorder affecting the scapula (the shoulder bone that forms part of the shoulder joint).
+What is Scapular Dyskinesis?
+Scapular dyskinesis is a movement disorder affecting the scapula.
 In this condition, the scapula does not move properly and in sync with the rest of the shoulder during movements.
-Scapular dys...
+Scapular dyskinesis can cause pain, weakn...

 Thoracic outlet syndrome

-Thoracic outlet syndrome is defined as a set of variable clinical signs and symptoms resulting from compression of the brachial plexus, subclavian artery, or vein as they pass through the anatomical passages that carry these structures from the neck...
+What is thoracic outlet syndrome?
+Thoracic outlet syndrome is defined as a set of variable clinical signs and symptoms resulting from compression of the brachial plexus, subclavian artery, or vein as they pass through the anatomical passages that car...

 Acromioclavicular osteoarthritis